Educational Improvement Tax Credit Program

 WASDEF actively pursues Educational Improvement Tax Credit (EITC) dollars from approved businesses on behalf of WASD.
 EITC funds for WASD are held at and administered by the First Community Foundation Partnership of Pennsylvania.

-Thanks to local and area businesses, more than $130,000 has supported 37 venture and artist-in-residence programs at WASD through the EITC program!
+Thanks to local and area businesses, more than $160,000 has supported 40 venture and artist-in-residence programs at WASD through the EITC program since 2010!

 How do you direct your company’s tax dollars to benefit WASD?